PuzzleLearning/decipher-the-impossible/README.md

 #### Using ciphey with a custom word list

 Maybe it's not written in English language, so the ngram analysis fail.

+#### The encrypted entity is not actually a text, but a set of emojis.

+Self-explanatory, investigate